Skip to Main Content

 One of the Greats

-Paul, Weiss is home to a panoply of preeminent, highly-regarded practice groups.
-Its M&A team offers expertise on matters that have defined core principles in the field, and has experience working across industries and in a range of practice specializations and disciplines—including tax, ERISA, real estate, IP, and environmental law.
-The team has secured deals for companies like Amazon, Chevron, General Electric, General Motors, IBM, and Qualcomm.
-Since 2020, the firm has advised on over 140 billion-dollar-plus M&A transactions and close to a trillion in total M&A, including for public and privately held companies, private equity firms and their portfolio companies, and other investors.
-Recent awards include Law360 M&A Practice Group of the Year (2019, 2021, 2022), recognition year after year by The American Lawyer as “Dealmakers of the Year” (2019-2023), and IFLR Awards Americas M&A Team of the Year (2022).
+Paul, Weiss is home to a panoply of preeminent practice groups.
+Its M&A team advises on matters that have defined core principles in the field and has experience working across industries.
+The team has secured deals for companies such as Amazon, Chevron, General Electric, General Mills, IBM, Rocket Companies, and Qualcomm.
+Since 2020, the firm has advised on over 210 billion-dollar-plus M&A transactions and over $1.7 trillion in total M&A.

-Paul, Weiss’ private equity group is equally vaunted, and was a pioneer in the area of leveraged buyouts.
-The PE transactional team regularly represents buyout and investment firms, including general partners, limited partners, co-investors, portfolio companies, and financial sponsor groups.
-Its fund formation group leads the charge for all types of asset managers, which include private equity funds, credit funds, open-ended funds, growth equity funds, real asset funds, hybrid funds, and family offices.
-Since 2020, the firm has handled more than 400 PE/PE portfolio co-deals for clients like Apollo, Berkshire, Brighton Park, Brookfield, Clearlake, Crestview, D1 Capital, General Atlantic, Golden Gate Capital, KKR, Kohlberg, KPS, Oak Hill Capital, Roark, Wellspring, and 36 Capital, among others.
+The firm’s private equity group is a pioneer in the area of leveraged buyouts and regularly represents buyout and investment firms.
+Its fund formation group leads the charge for all types of asset managers, from private equity funds to open-ended funds.
+In the past three years, the firm has handled more than 500 private equity/private equity portfolio co-deals for clients such as Apollo, Ares, Bain Capital, Brookfield, Clearlake, EQT, General Atlantic, Kohlberg, KPS, Oak Hill, Roark, Warburg Pincus, and 3G Capital.

 News & Awards

-- The firm represented iconic beauty company Revlon in its successful bankruptcy, the largest chapter 11 filing of 2022.
+• The firm represented iconic beauty company Revlon in its successful bankruptcy, one of the largest Chapter 11 filings in recent years.

-- Named a Bankruptcy Law Firm of the Year Finalist, 2023— Chambers USA
+• Bankruptcy Law Firm of the Year, 2023—Chambers USA

 1285 Avenue of the Americas